 The Help Desk provides technology support for all D'Youville students & employees.

 In Person: Visit us on the first floor of Madonna Hall in MAD 103

 Mon-Fri, 7:00 AM to 11:00 PM (EST)

 DYC e-mail accounts are provided automatically to all students and employees.
 Setting up your account is easy.

 By logging on to your DYCnet account, you indicate your acceptance of D'Youville's computer and network usage policies.

-D'Youville students and employees can borrow audio and visual equipment for meetings, events, projects, and classroom presentations.
+D'Youville students and employees can borrow audio and visual equipment free-of-charge for meetings, events, projects, and classroom presentations.

-The Help Desk offers hands-on technical support for e-mail, internet and computer hardware and software (PCs and Macs).
+The Help Desk offers free hands-on technical support for e-mail, internet and computer hardware and software (PCs and Macs).